yuanqing/regular-expressions-cheatsheet/README.md

 - Follows my mental model.
 - Intentionally non-comprehensive.
 Only includes syntax and parts of the API that I actually use.
 - Certain concepts are imprecisely defined.
-(For example, certain definitions does not account for characters that are very rarely encountered in input strings.)
+(For example, some definitions do not account for characters that are very rarely encountered in input strings.)

 ## API